National Guard helicopter crew landed on Montana ranch and trespassed to take antlers, citations say

 A witness saw the May 4 landing and the person who owns the property reported it to officials, who tracked down the three guard members, Sweet Grass County Sheriff Alan Ronneberg said Thursday.

-The guardsmen were flying out of a base in Helena.
-They landed only briefly in the pasture located in the foothills of the Crazy Mountains to pick up two individual antlers and an old elk skull with antlers still attached, the sheriff said.
+The guardsmen had been on a training flight from the city of Billings to Helena, the state capital, said Major Ryan Finnegan with the Montana National Guard.
+The helicopter landed briefly in the pasture located in the foothills of the Crazy Mountains, where the crew members picked up two individual antlers and an old elk skull with antlers still attached, the sheriff said.

 Elk antlers — which grow and drop off male animals annually — are highly prized and can be sold by the pound.
 They also are collected from the wild as keepsakes.